A reflection on our place in the universe

 unremarked and unremembered

-when my seventy years have passed.
+when my three score and ten have passed.

-My lifetime is barely a blink
+A lifetime is barely a blink

 for a world that circles a sun,